 Most topical exercise gel labels include disclaimers such as "not FDA approved."
 Just like a good diet involves eating all the different food groups and avoiding processed picks, the same is true of exercise and weight loss: It requires hard work.
 In other words, buyer beware.
 If you are planning on using a topical thermogenic exercise gel, it's best to consult with a physician first.

 To make weight, wrestlers have traditionally worn plastic suits in the sauna to sweat and lose water weight.
 A modern version of this weight-loss method is a sauna suit.
 A sauna suit requires a one-time purchase, whereas you'd have to repeatedly buy a gel.
 Before purchasing a sauna suit, make sure to touch base with a medical professional.

 Thermogenic supplements are another alternative to exercise gels.
-These contain natural ingredients intended to boost the body's metabolism and increase fat burning, like caffeine, green tea, capsaicin and other plant extracts.
+These have natural ingredients intended to support your metabolism and increase fat burning, like caffeine, green tea, capsaicin and other plant extracts.
 But as is the case with gels, the evidence that supports these claims is sparse.
 It's best to check with your doctor before adding any of these supplements to your regular routine.

 - Mayo Clinic: "Dehydration"

 - Orbis Research: "Weight Loss and Weight Management-Global Market Outlook (2017-2023)"

 - Grand View Research: "Sports Nutrition Market Size, Share & Trends Analysis Report By Product (Drinks, Supplements, Foods), By Distribution Channel (E-Commerce, Brick & Mortar), By Region, and Segment Forecasts, 2018 - 2025"

 Is this an emergency?
 If you are experiencing serious medical symptoms, please see the National Library of Medicine’s list of signs you need emergency medical attention or call 911.